toonvank/2022SeshApp/README.md

 # Project C# Mobile 2022-2023
-Naam en email: **Van Kimmenade Anton (anton.vanKimmenade@STUDENT.PXL.BE)**
+Name and email: **Van Kimmenade Anton (anton.vanKimmenade@STUDENT.PXL.BE)**

-Titel applicatie: **SESHApp**
+Application Title: **SESHApp**

-De SESHAPP is een app voor fans van TEAMSESH, met in het bijzonder voor fans van het bekendste lid, BONES.
+The SESHAPP is an app for fans of TEAMSESH, especially for fans of the most famous member, BONES.
-In de app kunnen gebruikers alle albums van BONES in FLAC-formaat downloaden en luisteren, en ze kunnen ook up-to-date blijven met hun kledinglijn.
-Het idee is gebaseerd op een bestaande app die momenteel niet meer functioneel is (zie play store link bij bronnen).
-De muziekspeler is vanaf nul opgebouwd en gebruikt alleen de Android.Media.MediaPlayer om media af te spelen.
-Hoewel de app zelf geen mogelijkheid biedt om kleding te kopen, kan het gebruikers doorsturen naar de officiële website waar ze kleding kunnen kopen.
+In the app, users can download and listen to all BONES albums in FLAC format, and they can also stay up to date with their clothing line.
+The idea is based on an existing app that is currently no longer functional (see play store link in sources).
+The music player is built from scratch and uses only Android.Media.MediaPlayer to play media.
+Although the app itself does not offer the ability to purchase clothing, it can redirect users to the official website where they can make clothing purchases.

-**De SESHAPP biedt een handige en gemakkelijke manier voor fans van TEAMSESH om hun favoriete muziek te luisteren en de laatste updates te zien van de kledinglijn van de groep.**
+**The SESHAPP provides a convenient and easy way for TEAMSESH fans to listen to their favorite music and see the latest updates from the group's clothing line.**

-Opsomming belangrijkste kenmerken en onderdelen/features van de applicatie:
+List of key features and components of the application:
-* Download BONES albums lokaal in hoge kwaliteit
+* Download BONES albums locally in high quality
-* Luister naar gedownloade albums en scrobble deze met <a href="https://www.last.fm" target="_blank">LastFm<a>
+* Listen to downloaded albums and scrobble them with <a href="https://www.last.fm" target="_blank">LastFm<a>
-* Overzicht van kledinglijn
+* Overview of clothing line
-* Account aanmaken om likes bij te houden
+* Create an account to keep track of likes

-# Logboek
+# Logbook
-* 29/9/2022: Project aangemaakt
+* 29/9/2022: Project created
-* 2/10/2022: Basisfunctionaliteit album download af
+* 2/10/2022: Basic album download functionality completed
-* 3/10/2022: Basic zoek functie gemaakt
+* 3/10/2022: Basic search function created
-* 5/10/2022: Geprobeert compatibel te maken met iOS & Windows (niet gelukt)
+* 5/10/2022: Attempted to make it compatible with iOS & Windows (unsuccessful)
-* 10/10/2022: Basic UI homepagina kleding
+* 10/10/2022: Basic UI for clothing home page
-* 11/10/2022: CarouselView toegevoegd
+* 11/10/2022: Added CarouselView
-* 15/10/2022: Kleding DetailPagina af & iconen/splashscreen gemaakt
+* 15/10/2022: Clothing Detail Page completed & icons/splash screen created
-* 19/10/2022: Live currency aanpassing
+* 19/10/2022: Live currency adjustment
 * 20/10/2022: Favorites list
-* 30/10/2022: Music player afgemaakt
+* 30/10/2022: Music player completed
-* 02/11/2022: MVVM folder structuur aangemaakt
+* 02/11/2022: Created MVVM folder structure
-* 12/11/2022: MVVM folder structuur aangemaakt merch
+* 12/11/2022: Created MVVM folder structure for merchandise
-* 13/11/2022: Muziekspeler notificaties afgewerkt
+* 13/11/2022: Finished music player notifications
-* 14/11/2022: Last.fm scrobbling afgewerkt
+* 14/11/2022: Finished Last.fm scrobbling
-* 15/11/2022: Betere scrobbling method & two way likes
+* 15/11/2022: Improved scrobbling method & two-way likes
-* 22/11/2022: Basis login functionaliteit
+* 22/11/2022: Basic login functionality
-* 27/11/2022: Registratie
+* 27/11/2022: Registration
-* 28/11/2022: Tweede database met extra persoonlijke gegevens & update account gestart
+* 28/11/2022: Second database with additional personal data & account update started
-* 5/12/2022: Albums via firebase inladen
+* 5/12/2022: Loading albums via Firebase
-* 19/12/2022: Likes omzetten naar firebase
+* 19/12/2022: Converting likes to Firebase
-* 29/12/2022 - 04/01/2023: Laatste bug fixes, polijsten van functionaliteiten en video opnemen
+* 29/12/2022 - 04/01/2023: Final bug fixes, polishing of features, and video recording
 <br><br>

-# Optioneel: Screenshots
+# Optional: Screenshots
-*Voorzie eventueel enkele screenshots van je app in actie.*
+*Include a few screenshots of your app in action if possible.*
 <div style="display: flex;flex-wrap: wrap">
   <p><img src="Screenshots/1.png" width="250"></p>
   <p><img src="Screenshots/2.png" width="250"></p>